gypsydave5/gypsydave5.github.io/posts/2019-03-05-your-first-statically-typed-language.md

 ### Compiled / Interpreted

-In an interpreted language such as JavaScript each line of the program is read and executed in sequence, one after the other,[^a] by an interpreter, which builds up the running process from the program you wrote, line by line.
+In an interpreted language such as JavaScript each line of the program is read and executed in sequence, one after the other,[^4] by an interpreter, which builds up the running process from the program you wrote, line by line.

 Compilation is the act of turning the program you've written in one language into another language.
 For TypeScript, the target language is JavaScript.
 And during the compilation - at 'compile time' - the type checker will analyse the TypeScript program for any errors.

 Compilers are usually used to translate a high level programming language (like JavaScript) into a lower level language like an assembly language or machine code.
-In the case of TypeScript, the compiler outputs anoher high level language - JavaScript.[^8]
+In the case of TypeScript, the compiler outputs anoher high level language - JavaScript.[^5]

-Compiled vs. interpreted is barely ever a cut and dried distinction when with a particular programming language - an interpreter will sometimes have a compilation step which runs just before the code is executed,[^b] and the output of a compiler will have to be run by an interpreter.
+Compiled vs. interpreted is barely ever a cut and dried distinction when with a particular programming language - an interpreter will sometimes have a compilation step which runs just before the code is executed,[^6] and the output of a compiler will have to be run by an interpreter.
 In addition, being compiled or interpreted is not necessarily a property of the language itself.
 Compilers have been written for languages that are normally interpreted, and interpreters for languages that are normally compiled.

 For a statically typed, compiled language, the compilation step is where the type checker runs.
 Type checking is useful for the compiler as it allows it to make optimizations in the performance of the software - if a variable is always going to be a `number` it can optimize the memory locations used.